netdata/netdata/docs/terms-of-use.md

 # Terms of Use

 Netdata Master Terms of Use
-Effective as of 25 May 2018
+Effective as of 09 Aug 2019

 ## 1. General Information Regarding These Terms of Use